Cheshire (comics): Post-Crisis

-In Secret Six Cheshire's son from her involvement with Catman (Thomas Blake) is kidnapped; chronologically this takes place after the death of Lian.
+In Secret Six, Cheshire's son from her involvement with Catman is kidnapped.
 Catman goes on a murderous rampage believing the child to already be dead only to find the man who orchestrated the kidnapping has given the boy to a loving childless couple and that the kidnapping itself was an act of revenge against Cheshire for murdering his family.
 Catman, after realizing the child is better left where he is, informs Cheshire that their son is dead.
 This sends her in to a sorrowful rage, while Catman tells his son to rest in peace after killing all of the kidnappers involved.

-Cheshire is now a member of Deathstroke's new team of Titans.
-Their first assignment was murdering Ryan Choi.
-It is unforeseen how long she will stay on the team, but it seems one of Deathstroke's goals is to taunt her into overcoming her lost edge after Lian's death.
+Cheshire becomes a member of Deathstroke's team of Titans.
+Their first assignment is murdering Ryan Choi.
+One of Deathstroke's goals is to taunt her into overcoming her lost edge after Lian's death.
 She later contacts Roy, forcing him into joining Deathstroke's team so the two of them can kill Deathstroke.
 Cheshire rationalizes that Roy "owes" her for Lian's death, but while it appears Roy double-crosses her, it is part of Cheshire's plan.
 Afterward, Deathstroke and his team arrive at South Pacific Island to kill cult leader, Drago, over the arena production of blind warriors; however, his team, Cheshire, and Roy betray him, revealing that they had been working with Drago.
-Cheshire and Roy's plan backfired, because Drago never intended to give Cheshire her freedom back.
-Their attempt to defeat Drago and escape failed miserably.
-Later, Drago explained to Cheshire that he needs an heir, and she was going to provide him with one.
-Drago tries to convince Cheshire to succumb to him, but Drago was reading her mind and using her thoughts against her.
+Cheshire and Roy's plan backfires, because Drago never intended to give Cheshire her freedom back.
+Their attempt to defeat Drago and escape fails miserably.
+Later, Drago explains to Cheshire that he needs an heir, and she is going to provide him with one.
+Drago tries to convince Cheshire to succumb to him, reading her mind and using her thoughts against her.
 Cheshire is rescued by Deathstroke and the Titans.
-When Drago is defeated, Deathstroke allows him to live and the Titans then leave his island.
+When Drago is defeated, Deathstroke allows him to live and the Titans leave his island.
 Cheshire and Roy choose to re-join the Titans.
-Upon returning to the labyrinth, Deathstroke reveals to them that his preceding deeds were used to create a healing machine called a "Methuselah Device" for his dying son, Jericho.
+Upon returning to the labyrinth, Deathstroke reveals to them that his preceding deeds are being used to create a healing machine called a "Methuselah Device" for his dying son, Jericho.
 After healing Jericho, Deathstroke claims the machine can also resurrect the dead, offering Cheshire and Roy the chance to revive Lian.
 Cheshire accepts, but Roy refuses, saying that he has been punishing himself for his daughter's death and that Lian is in a better place.
 Cheshire joins Tattooed Man and Cinder in fighting the other Titans to destroy the Methuselah Device.
 After Cinder sacrifices herself to destroy the Methuselah, Cheshire leaves and tells Roy that she will never forgive him.